For consumer focused publications, direct reader subscription dollars are a necessary part of a sustainable business model.

-OpenBundle is coming soon and will be comprised of a few components:
+OpenBundle will be comprised of a few components:

 The OpenBundle Protocol, built on Ethereum, which establishes a set of bundling, money splitting, and subscription billing rules that no one person or organization can change.
 The rules will be governed over time by OpenBundle's stakeholders.